-Art History I AH111

-A survey of global art history in which students are introduced to the painting, sculpture, architecture, and minor arts of prehistoric, ancient, and medieval cultures from around the world, including India, China, Japan, the Americas, Africa, and Europe.
-Arts belonging to different religious traditions such as Buddhism, Hinduism, Taoism, Shinto, Christianity, Judaism, and Islam are discussed.
-Assignments and exams are specifically designed to develop visual literacy, encourage critical thinking, and practice written communication skills.
-Prerequisite: Initial academic placement or successful completion of AS 110 Introduction to Liberal Arts
+Art History I AH111 A survey of global art history in which students are introduced to the painting, sculpture, architecture, and minor arts of prehistoric, ancient, and medieval cultures from around the world.
+Arts belonging to different religious traditions re-discussed.

+Assignments and exams are specifically designed to develop visual literacy, encourage critical thinking. and practice written communication skills.
+Prerequisite: Academic placement

-Art History II AH112 Students examine significant works of art and architecture from European, Asian, African, and American cultures dating from the proto-Renaissance to the 19th century.
+Art History II AH112 Students examine significant works of art and architecture from around the world dating from the proto-Renaissance to the 19th century.
 Focus is on recognizing and classifying art historical styles, media, methods, and terminology that can be applied to continued study in the visual arts.
 Assignments and exams emphasize increased sophistication in critical thinking and continued development of written communication skills.
-Prerequisite: Art History I
+Prerequisite: Art History I and Reading & Composition

-Art History III AH211

-This survey offers a comprehensive study of art and art-makers from the birth of modernism to the first decade of the 21st century.
+Art History III AH211 This survey offers a comprehensive study of art and art-makers from the birth of modernism to the first decade of the 21st century.
 Students explore visual art and primary written documents in tandem to discover what it meant to be "modern" in a world of rapid technological, social, and political transformation where artists often became agents of cultural change.
 Emphasis is placed on the creation of new styles, the evolution of the artist's role in society, and the steady progression toward globalism in late 20th century art.
 A discussion-based format emphasizing analysis of visual and textual artifacts provides students with opportunities to evaluate, formulate opinions, and critically comment on content.
 Assignments, exams, and projects emphasize critical thought and research.
-Prerequisites: Art History I and Art History II